 NATIONAL TEMPURA DAY

-- Today, chefs all over the world include tempura dishes on their menus using a wide variety of different batters and ingredients including the nontraditional broccoli, zucchini, and asparagus.
+Today, chefs all over the world include tempura dishes on their menus.
+They use a wide variety of different batters and ingredients, including nontraditional broccoli, zucchini, and asparagus.
 Chefs also dip dry fruits in a tempura batter too.
 In addition, some American restaurants serve chicken and cheeses, particularly mozzarella, in a tempura style.

-- For sushi lovers, a more recent variation of tempura sushi provides a new way of enjoying the delicacy.
-Shushi chefs tempura fry entire pieces of sushi being dipped in batter and tempura-fried.
+For sushi lovers, a more recent variation of tempura sushi provides a new way of enjoying the delicacy.
+Shushi chefs tempura fry entire pieces of delicate sushi and serve it on a beautiful platter.

 HOW TO OBSERVE

 What is your favorite way to enjoy tempura?
 Mix up your best tempura recipes.
 When you do, let your friends and family be your taste testers!
 We even have a recipe for you to try.
 Be sure to let us know your favorite combinations, too!